pchemguy/spec-kit/templates/prespec-analysis.md

 The "PREAMBLE - Shared System Semantics" section of the output template contains cross-cutting, invariant rules, conventions, and policies that apply to multiple features and multiple superfeatures and MUST NOT be redefined locally.

+###### Construction Rules

-The PREAMBLE MUST be developed as part of pre-specification analysis and MUST capture all global system-level definitions, conventions, and policies required for consistent feature and superfeature specification.
+The PREAMBLE MUST

+- be developed as part of pre-specification analysis;
+- capture all shared system-level definitions, conventions, and policies required for consistent feature and superfeature specification;
+- be constructed incrementally during Phase 1 and refined during Phase 2.

 You MUST: